These regulations apply to students on these programmes:

-For these courses completion of the academic award leads directly to a professional qualification, statutory registration and eligibility to practise, therefore the University has a responsibility to ensure that you will be a safe and suitable candidate for that profession – therefore in order to receive your degree and professional status you must abide by the University’s regulations and the requirements of the relevant professional body (e.g. the Nursing and Midwifery Council for students on the Nursing programme).
+For the above programmes, completion of the academic award leads directly to a professional qualification, statutory registration and eligibility to practise.
+Therefore, the University has a responsibility to ensure that you will be a safe and suitable candidate for that profession.
+In order to receive your degree and professional status, you must abide by the University’s Regulations and the requirements of the relevant professional body.

 What circumstances could affect your fitness to practise?

-- If you have deliberately tried to mislead / been dishonest with the University – for example you have intentionally not disclosed something which is relevant to your fitness for your chosen profession or have misled University staff over assignments or placements.
+- If you have deliberately tried to mislead or have been dishonest with the University.
+For example, if you have intentionally not disclosed something which is relevant to your fitness for your chosen profession, or have misled University staff over assignments or placements.

-- You have committed violence or been involved in illegal acts which would make you unsuitable for your chosen profession.
+- If you have committed violence or been involved in illegal acts, which would make you unsuitable for your chosen profession.

-- If you have been absent from your studies due to illness or a personal issue, such as bereavement, and that issue may affect your ability to focus or perform to standard on your course – you will need a report from your healthcare practitioner to help show that you are fit and ready to resume your studies.
+- If you have been absent from your studies due to illness or a personal issue, such as bereavement, which may affect your ability to focus or perform to standard on your course.
+You will need a report from your healthcare practitioner to show that you are fit and ready to resume your studies.

-- If you have ignored guidance given to you by the University, or have otherwise shown a lack of awareness of your own fitness to practice then this in itself can be a fitness to practice issue – as a professional you will be expected to keep an eye on your own performance and be able to identify any issues which could compromise your work.
+- If you have ignored guidance given to you by the University, or have shown a lack of awareness of your own fitness to practise then this in itself can be a fitness to practise issue.
+As a professional, you will be expected to keep an eye on your own performance and be able to identify any issues which could compromise your work.

 What happens if your fitness to practise is questioned?

-If you fail to fulfil the terms of your notice of improvement within the timescale agreed; or informal attempts fail to resolve the issue; or the matter is considered too serious, then it will proceed to the:
+If you fail to fulfil the terms of your notice of improvement within the timescale agreed, or informal attempts fail to resolve the issue, or the matter is considered too serious, then it will proceed to the formal process.

 You may lodge an Appeal within 10 working days of receiving the panel’s decision, but only on the following grounds:

-- To lodge an appeal it is important to be able to provide evidence to support your claim – without it your appeal will not go ahead.
+To lodge an appeal it is important to be able to provide evidence to support your claim.
+Without it, your appeal will not be accepted.

 The University Fitness to Practise Panel can either rule to uphold or not uphold the appeal.
-You should be aware that it can also make any recommendations it considers appropriate; this can include increasing any penalty the School Panel imposed.
+It can also make any recommendations it considers appropriate.
+This can include increasing any penalty the School Panel imposed.

-The Fitness to Practise Regulations are contained within Part D (1) (Pharmacy, Social Work, Acupuncture & Herbal Medicine) and Part D (2) (Nursing) of the University General Regulations which can be found by clicking HERE
+The Fitness to Practise Regulations are contained within Part D (1) (Pharmacy) and Part D (2) (School of Health & Social Care) of the University General Regulations.